gradle/gradle/design-docs/jdk9-support.md

 - Adding a private method to an API class should not trigger recompilation of the consuming library
 - Changing an API field of an API class should trigger recompilation of the consuming library
 - Changing the superclass or interfaces of an API class should trigger recompilation of the consuming library

+## Story: Java source is not recompiled when signature of the undeclared API of a dependent library has not changed

+If a component doesn't declare an API, produce a stubbed API jar like in the case an API is declared.
+Consider all packages as belonging to the API.
+This story should include performance tests that prove that incremental builds are faster:

+- because downstream dependencies are not recompiled when the API signature doesn't change
+- because it is done independently of the fact a component declares an API or not

 ## Story: Java library API references the APIs of other libraries